 There has been long standing sub-optimal performance against the KPI and the Trust presented an action plan at February CQPG with an improvement trajectory to achieve the 95% threshold.
-Commissioners were not assured by the action plan and have asked for it to be resubmitted for the next CQPG meeting in April.
+Commissioners were not assured by the action plan and have asked for it to be resubmitted for discussion at next CQPG.